Elvis10ten/notes/src/2025-1-nand-to-tetris.md

 A-instruction's symbolic representation: `@value` (where `value` is a non-negative decimal number or a symbol referring to such a number).
 A-instruction's binary representation: `0value` (where `value` is a $15$-bit binary number).

-The leftmost bit is the A-instruction marker bit, which is always set to `0`.
+The leftmost bit is the A-instruction marker bit (aka opcode), which is always set to `0`.

 The A-instruction is used for three different purposes:
 1. It provides the only way to enter a constant into the computer under program control.